 With one-on-one counseling, patients have the opportunity to talk privately about their struggles with drug addiction.
 Many patients enjoy this type of therapy because it comprises a judgment-free space to talk about their experiences.
 This is where people entering recovery learn behavioral health skills that keep them healthy and happy without the influence of opioids.

 One of the most popular individual therapies is known as cognitive behavioral therapy (CBT).
-While it’s a popular treatment for depression, anxiety, and other mental health issues, it is just as effective at treating opioid addiction.
+While it’s a popular treatment for depression, anxiety, and other mental health issues, it also effective at treating opioid addiction.
 The basis of CBT is that when someone does something negative (such as abusing drugs), the underlying issue is related to their thought process.
 It fixes these issues by showing people how to identify and react to cravings, which reduces the risk of opioid overdoses and relapses for those in recovery.

 Bringing families together is a great way to help people recover from opioid addiction.
 Talking about conflicts in a family can be hard, especially when they’re related to drug addiction.
 However, this kind of counseling gives everyone a chance to feel heard and respected.
 Not only does this treatment help fix family relationships, but it also educates family members on how they can support their loved one through recovery.

 Treatment of opioid dependency begins with finding the care that suits your needs.
 A good addiction recovery program will offer multiple ways to learn new coping skills and behaviors.
 Opioid addiction can be remarkably difficult to overcome alone, so don’t hesitate to seek help!